-In this short, Mike finally shows Sulley the new car that Mike was so proud of in Monsters, Inc. Unfortunately for Mike, he is not very familiar with the various features of his new car.
-A series of comic hijinks ensue, as Sully closes the hood on Mike's fingers, Mike gets trapped in the engine compartment, the windshield wipers malfunction, and the whole situation goes from bad to worse.
+In this short, Mike shows Sulley a new six wheeled car he bought.
+Unfortunately for Mike, he is not very familiar with the various features of his new car.
+A series of comic hijinks ensue, as Mike winds up locking himself out, Sulley accidentally closes the hood on Mike's fingers, Mike gets trapped in the engine compartment, the windshield wipers malfunction, and the whole situation goes from bad to worse.

 Especially notable for the DVD Commentary on the short, which is done by the young children of the creators.

 - The Alleged Car: Sulley asks Mike at the beginning what was wrong with it.
 According to Mike at the end, clanging and banging noises from the engine.

 - Billions of Buttons: On the dashboard of Mike's car.
 All unlabeled, of course.
 Chaos ensues.

 - Book Ends: Sulley asks Mike at the beginning what was wrong with his old car.
 At the end, Mike laments that he misses his old car.

 - Butt-Monkey: Mike suffers from a ridiculous amount of abuse throughout the short.

 - Cool, but Inefficient: The car.
 It looks cool and has 6-wheel drive, but it has so many buttons and knobs on its control panel that getting it to move is a pain.
 Not to mention that once Mike finally gets the car to start, it crashes almost immediately.